Teddy Riner

 Teddy Pierre-Marie Riner (/ˈriːnər/, /fr/; born 7 April 1989) is a French heavyweight judoka.
 A nine-time world champion in the heavyweight (+100 kg) division, two-time openweight world champion, and one-time world champion with the French men's team, he is the first and only judoka in history to win twelve gold medals at the World Judo Championships.
 He won the gold medal in the Men's +100 kg event at the Summer Olympics three times (2012, 2016, and 2024) and, as a member of the French team, in the mixed team event twice (2020 and 2024).
 Additionally, he is a two-time Olympic bronze medalist (2008 and 2020), a five-time European champion, a four-time World Masters gold medalist, and an eleven-time Grand Slam winner in his weight category.

 Riner went undefeated between October 2010 and February 2020 before his winning streak was finally ended by Japanese judoka Kokoro Kageura in the third round of the 2020 Grand Slam Paris, marking Riner's first defeat in nearly a decade after 154 consecutive victories.

 Personal life

-Riner was born on 7 April 1989 in Les Abymes near Pointe-à-Pitre, in Guadeloupe, an insular region of France in the Caribbean.
+Riner was born on 7 April 1989 in Les Abymes, in Guadeloupe, an insular region of France in the Caribbean.
 The son of Moise and Marie-Pierre Riner, Teddy, his brother Moise Jr., and his parents left the island for France in the early '90s, before his second birthday.
 He was raised in Paris.
 He was enrolled at a local sports club by his parents and played football, tennis, and basketball, but says he preferred judo "because it is an individual sport and it's me, only me."

 He is 2.04 m tall and weighs 141 kg.
 He is nicknamed "Teddy Bear", or "Big Ted".

 With his partner, Luthna Plocus, Riner has a son born in 2014 and a daughter born in 2018.